simonambridge/Oracle_to_Cassandra/README.md

 </pre>

-For each department we store the department id, the name of the department, and then successive clustered columns of employees in that department.
+For each department we store the department id and the name of the department (as a partioning key and a static column for that partitioning key), and then for each department partition key there will be successive clustered columns of employees in that department.

 Similar to the example previously, we select employees by department from our SparkSQL tables: